Docs

 • Keep payloads and masks together across every handoff.

-• Preserve decoded, bottom_mask, gap_mask output order.
+• Preserve decoded, bottom_mask, gap_mask unpacking order.

 • Validate ONNX bundle metadata before serving.